College of Liberal Arts and Sciences

 Accommodations for Disabilities

 UI is committed to an educational experience that is accessible to all students.
-A student may request academic accommodations for a disability (such as mental health, attention, learning, vision, and physical or health-related condition) by registering with Student Disability Services (SDS).
+A student may request academic accommodations for a disability (such as a mental health, attention, learning, vision, and a physical or health-related condition) by registering with Student Disability Services (SDS).
 The student is then responsible for discussing specific accommodations with the instructor.
 More information is at https://sds.studentlife.uiowa.edu/.